A Grammar of Machine Learning Workflows: Rejecting Data Leakage at Call Time: Design Properties

 \section{Design Properties}

-The three properties below are design constraints, not theorems.
-Codd's data independence and Wickham's layer independence play the same role in their grammars.
-Any proposed extension can be validated against them; so can any third-party implementation.
+The grammar has three design properties.
+Each can be checked by anyone reimplementing the specification.
+They are design constraints, not theorems, holding by construction rather than by proof.

-\textbf{Formal characterization.} The system is a typestate protocol with call-time guards (\citeproc{ref-strom1986typestate}{Strom and Yemini 1986}): objects transition through states (untagged \(\to\) partitioned \(\to\) fitted \(\to\) assessed), and primitive availability depends on state.
-The term ``grammar'' is retained in the Wilkinson--Wickham tradition: a decomposition of a domain into primitives with composition rules and a rejection criterion, not Chomsky's generative grammar (\citeproc{ref-chomsky1957syntactic}{Chomsky 1957}).
-The three design properties below (closure, generativity, rejection) are stated as design constraints on this typestate protocol.
+\textbf{Formal characterization.} The system uses call-time guards in the spirit of typestate (\citeproc{ref-strom1986typestate}{Strom and Yemini 1986}): what you can do next depends on where you are.
+The assess-once constraint is genuine typestate (a specific holdout transitions from unassessed to assessed); the broader workflow (where \texttt{split} produces a Partition and \texttt{fit} produces a distinct Model) is closer to a session protocol than per-object typestate.
+The term ``grammar'' is used in the Wilkinson--Wickham sense (a decomposition of a domain into primitives with composition rules and a rejection criterion), not Chomsky's generative sense.